Understanding our health care system

 Secondary health care

-Health services provided by medical specialists and other health professionals who do not have first contact with patients are considered providers of secondary care.
-This includes ‘acute care’ which is considered short-term treatment of a serious injury or period of illness, usually relatively urgent.
+Health services provided by medical specialists and other health professionals who do not have the first contact with patients.
+Secondary care is usually (but not always) delivered in a hospital/clinic with the initial referral being made by the primary care professional.
 Secondary health care can also refer to ongoing services not necessarily provided in the hospital, such as psychiatrists, physiotherapists and occupational therapists.

 Tertiary health care